Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>12. 🚫 Brute Force Attack on Authentication</strong></summary>

+**Sample Scenario**: Multiple failed login attempts are detected against a single user account from the same external IP over a short time period.
+The user reports no login activity, prompting the SOC to block the IP and review login patterns for other accounts.

 **Who is Involved**: SOC Analyst, Identity & Access Management (IAM) **Immediate Actions**: